- Closing reflections on the Messiah in Sukkot

 In Jerusalem, just over two weeks before Messiah’s appearance in the middle of Sukkot, at the time of Rosh HaShanah and Yom Teruah (Tishri 1-2, Jewish year 3790), the Messiah had miraculously healed a paralyzed man at the pool of Bethesda (cf. Messiah in Rosh HaShanah and Yom Teruah, chapter 37).

-Opposed to the will of the Father of Mercies #2.
+Opposition to the Father of Mercies #2.
 This ridiculous conviction came from the leaders’ own errant interpretations of the Torah and not the Torah itself.
-What is more important on the sacred day of Shabbat than our celebrating the healing mercies of Adonai our Healer (Adonai Ropheka)?
+What is more important on the sacred day of Shabbat than our celebrating the healing mercies of Adonai our Healer (Adonai Rofeka)?

 כִּי חֶסֶד חָפַצְתִּי וְלֹא־זָבַח וְדַעַת אֱלֹהִים מֵעֹלֹֽות׃

 “For I delight in steadfast love (חֶסֶד-chesed, loyalty) rather than sacrifice (lo za’vach),